Language selection

 English is required on product labels.
 In addition to English, foreign language labeling may be marketed anywhere in the United States and its territories.

-Canada uses metric system while the United States uses U.S. customary units (e.g., inch and pound).
+Question 2: Canada uses metric system while the United States uses U.S. customary units (e.g., inch and pound).
 Which system should I use on my labels – metric, U.S. customary units, or both?

 The United States has not yet fully adopted the metric system but requires metric units as well as U.S. customary units on most products sold in the United States.
 If possible, it is recommended that both metric and U.S. customary units be used on labels where permitted.

 Depending on the product, there are different regulations related to units of measure.
-The Fair Packaging and Labeling Act (FPLA) and Uniform Packaging and Labeling Regulations (UPLR) outline the requirements and product scope.
+The Fair Packaging and Labeling Act (FPLA) and Uniform Packaging and Labeling Regulations (UPLR) (PDF format) outline the requirements and product scope.
 See Compliance FAQs: Packaging and Labeling in the U.S. compiled by the National Institute of Standards and Technology for more information.

 Also, it is important to note that while most food products must have metric units, meat, poultry, and catfish regulated by USDA are not required to be labeled with metric units.

-What country of origin markings are required for imported goods?
+Question 3: What country of origin markings are required for imported goods?

 Every imported article must be marked in a conspicuous place as legibly, indelibly, and permanently as possible to indicate to the ultimate purchaser in the United States the English name of the country of origin of the article at the time of importation.